-What are bow legs?
-(Figure 2)
+What are bow legs? (figure 2)

 Bow legs is the term used to describe outward curving of the legs.
 Most children have some bowing of the legs when they start to walk.
-It is common from birth and usually straightens by itself by the time the child reaches 3 years old.
-This bend in the leg often causes children to walk with their feet turned in (in-toeing).
+It is common from birth and usually straightens by itself by the time the child reaches three years old.
+This bend in the leg often causes children to walk with their feet turned in (intoeing).
 The medical term for the position at the knees when the lower legs are bowed is Genu Varum.

-What are knock knees?
-(Figure 3)
+What are knock knees? (figure 3)

-The term knock knees describes a large distance between the ankles when the knees are touching.
+Knock knees describes a large distance between the ankles when the knees are touching.
 Up to three-quarters of children between the ages of three and five have knock knees.
 This posture normally corrects by the age of eight but can continue into adulthood, especially if there is family history.
 The medical term for this knee position is Genu Valgum.